timoruohomaki/fmod-framework/README.md

 <img src="res/FMODLogoBlack.png" width="240">

-# FMOD Tone Generator for Xojo
+# FMOD Sound Subsystem for Xojo

 > [!NOTE]
 > This project is still work in progress, this comment will be removed when it works.